scriptotek/lc-spreadsheets/_episodes/03-dates-as-data.md

 ---

 Dates can be written in numerous ways, both with or without letters, punctuation, dashes, slashes, abbreviations, space etc.
-Ofcourse, although modern spreadsheet programs are quite clever at understanding different ways of writing dates, not all of these formats will be interpreded correctly.
+Of course, although modern spreadsheet programs are quite clever at understanding different ways of writing dates, not all of these formats will be interpreded correctly.

 ## Data formats in spreadsheets